AustinDale1/AustinDale1/README.md

 ## Welcome to the github

-I'm currently working as a civilian software developer for the USAF, sadly they don't use GitHub so this site is just side projects, in my free time I'm building some games in C++ using raylib and building an Android app
+I'm currently working as a software developer for National Wi-fi in my free time I was building some games in C++ using raylib and building an Android app, but I ran out of free time
 Projects in progress:
 Terminal-Roughly finished, need to go through and cleanup code and animations
 InfiniteSky-Working, hitboxes are being a pain so taking a break